Joohansson/nano-python-block-counter/README.md

 Save stats to json and csv files

 ### Instructions
-* Install python version > 3 and pip
+* Install python version > 3 and pip (sudo apt-get -y install python3-pip)
 * pip3 install nano-python
 * pip3 install schedule
 * Change settings in checkBlocks.py to match your nano node, interval and file paths
 * Run with python3 checkBlocks.py

+### Optional: Push stat to [Demo server](https://nanoticker.info/tps_beta.php)
+* Change settings to match server settings.
+You can get "secret" from me on [Reddit](https://www.reddit.com/user/joohansson/) if you have a good node and want to test nano beta.